nipponilyal/2HatSec/readme.md

 3. Using redis as my work queue i'm adding the files names as tasks into redis (using redis-cli)
 4. From the migration running run.sh to migrate and create the relevant tables
 5. From the root folder - `run.sh` to create 3 pods that will start consuming the queue (redis) and adding the data to the mysql db
+6. db structure can be found in : `migrations/scritps/V1_moc-json.sql`

+### Chalanges & TODOs to complete the project

+1. Setting up a the nfs server so that it will be possible to mount the volume to all the workers
+2. The split of the data.json file is manual - Can be automated via another dedicated service that will split and input the result to redis